pbretern/thesis/README.md

 ## Source Code
-You will find the source code of this project here:
+You will find the source code and further information of this project here: